Ask a COVID-19 Question

 Individuals who breach their Stay-Home Notice may be prosecuted under the Infectious Diseases (COVID-19 – Stay Orders) Regulations 2020.
 First-time offenders can be fined up to $10,000, jailed for up to six months, or both.

-The Embassy’s American Citizen Services unit is offering limited appointments for passports and Consular Report of Birth Abroad applications.
-Notarial services are offered on an emergency basis only.
+The Embassy’s American Citizen Services unit is offering appointments for all routine services, including passports, Consular Reports of Birth Abroad, and notarial services.
 More information about routine and emergency services can be found here.

 Beware of Scams: The Singapore Police Force has advised the public to be on guard against scams.
 While scams are always a risk, the prevalence of such activities has increased during this heightened COVID-19 environment.

 Exercise good judgment and do not give out any bank details, credit card numbers, One-Time Passwords (OTP), or personal details, to include passport, NRIC, or FIN numbers.
 Singapore authorities will not request anyone to provide such details over the phone.

 You can find more information at www.scamalert.sg which explains the different types of scam calls and includes individual stories on the latest techniques being employed by scammers.

 Safe-distancing Dos and Don’ts: A guide of safe-distancing “Dos and Don’ts” is found from this official Singapore government source.